zalando/expan/README.rst

         :target: https://pypi.python.org/pypi/expan/
         :alt: License

-A/B tests, or randomized controlled experiments, have been widely applied in different industries to optimize the business process and the user experience.
-ExpAn, or Experiment Analysis, is a Python library developed for the advanced statistical analysis of A/B tests.
+A/B tests (a.k.a.
+Randomized Controlled Trials or Experiments) have been widely applied in different industries to optimize business processes and user experience.
+ExpAn (*Exp*\ eriment *An*\ alysis) is a Python library developed for the statistical analysis of such experiments and to standardise the data structures used.

-The data structures and functions here are generic such that they can be used by both data scientists optimizing a user interface and biologists running wet-lab experiments.
+The data structures and functionality of ExpAn are generic such that they can be used by both data scientists optimizing a user interface and biologists running wet-lab experiments.
 The library is also standalone and can be imported and used from within other projects and from the command line.